Vyral/base-template/_posts/2021-05-06-the-3-ps-of-preparing-your-home-to-sell.md

   https://vyralmarketing.s3.amazonaws.com/Celeste+Zarling/2021/The+3+P%E2%80%99s+of+Preparing+Your+Home+to+Sell.mp4
 pullquote: >-
-  The three P’s of home preparation will help buyers decide if they want to buy your home even as they walk in the door.
+  The three P’s of home preparation will help buyers decide if they want to buy your home even as they walk through the door.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true